top of page

 The Faith I Share

-This Affirmation calls us back with courage, back to the heart of what has the power to bridge our differences and awaken a shared vision of God's reconciling love.
-It invites us to hold fast to the living hope we find in Jesus, a hope that stretches beyond the boundaries drawn by human systems and empire theologies, and beyond every line we have drawn between "us" and "them."
+For this reason, I want my faith to be continually measured against the story and way of Jesus, not simply against the systems humans have built around his name.
+This faith calls me back with courage to what has the power to bridge our differences and awaken a shared vision of God's reconciling love.
+It invites us to hold fast to the living hope we find in Jesus, a hope that reaches beyond every boundary human systems have drawn, beyond every theology shaped to serve the powerful rather than the flourishing of all, and beyond every line drawn to decide who belongs and who does not.

 Green Succulent.jpg